SolisEV-UTCN/telemetry_tx/README.md

 Finally, flash target `.bin` file onto FLASH memory.

-`$ st-flash --reset write build/Debug/stm32f303cb/vehicle_control_unit.bin 0x08000000`
+`$ sudo st-flash --reset write build/Debug/telemetry_tx.bin 0x08000000`

 _Note 1:_ If your device-type is unknown or you can't connect to SWD check ST-Link jumpers on the board.
 Also, make sure JP5 jumper is set on U5V.

-_Note 2:_ If you receive usb.c ERROR try using `sudo`.

-_NOTE 3:_ If using WSL2, you need to pass USB device from host computer.
+_NOTE 2:_ If using WSL2, you need to pass USB device from host computer.
 For Windows you can use [usbipd](https://github.com/dorssel/usbipd-win).
 Run as administrator following PowerShell commands:

 `> usbipd list` this will output all connected devices.
 I got following output: